 - Visit a development selling First Homes to see which homes are available to purchase on the scheme.

 - If there is a First Home that you would like to buy, we will initially check your eligibility to buy against the local and national criteria.

 - If it looks like you could be eligible, we will assist you to complete a First Homes application to the local authority.

 - If you have not already done so, you should seek financial advice about mortgage availability from a mortgage advisor.
 You should also have a solicitor to advise you on the purchase.
-We can provide you with details of some recommended independent advisors, but you are free to choose your own.
+We can provide you with details of some recommended independent advisors.

 - Alongside your mortgage advisor, we will need information and evidence from you to: